ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 TODO: Apply to "stars"

 Suppose you have a `dict` with nested structures or a `tuple` with many elements.
-Writing out these types every time can get unwieldy.
+Writing out these types every time is unwieldy.
 Type aliases assign a name to a type to make annotations cleaner and more maintainable.

 A type alias is a name assignment at the top level of your code.